scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-This animation for Template 5 constructs a scene in distinct, well-paced phases, focusing the viewer's attention first on the overall layout and then on the details within the device mockup.
+The animation for Template 5 builds the layout in three distinct, sequential phases, creating a clear visual hierarchy with a modern and fluid feel.
+The motion guides the viewer's attention from the main subjects to the detailed list items.

-1.  **Panel Entrance:** The sequence begins with two large, rounded rectangular panels sliding in from opposite sides to form a split-screen background.
-The larger, lighter panel slides in from the left, and the smaller, darker panel slides in from the right.
-The motion is smooth and synchronized, with a gentle ease-out curve, establishing the scene's foundation in a single, fluid motion.
+1.  **Foundation Reveal:** The animation begins with two elements entering concurrently.
+    *   The central, hexagonal image placeholder scales up from approximately 80% to 100% while simultaneously fading in from 0% to 100% opacity.
+This motion is smooth with a gentle ease-out curve, establishing it as the primary focal point.

-2.  **Device Mockup Introduction:** Once the background panels are in place, a smartphone mockup materializes on the right-hand panel.
-It animates in with a quick scale-up and fade-in effect.
-The scaling has a subtle overshoot or bounce, where it grows slightly larger than its final size before settling, giving it a dynamic and tangible presence.

-3.  **Screen Unlock Sequence:** The animation transitions to the phone's screen, simulating an unlock process.
-    *   A central placeholder icon scales up into view.
-    *   A text prompt and an associated line indicator fade in below the icon.
-    *   After a brief pause, the prompt and line fade out, and the entire lock screen view (including the icon) slides swiftly upwards and off the screen.

-4.  **UI Element Cascade:** As the lock screen clears, the main content area is revealed, and its user interface elements animate into place in a rapid, staggered cascade.
-    *   The main media content placeholder (the video area) is already present, having slid up with the unlock transition.
-    *   The bottom navigation bar slides up from the bottom edge of the screen.
+    *   Simultaneously, the title banner in the top-left corner slides in horizontally from the left edge of the screen.
+Its movement is quick and crisp, settling into place as the image placeholder finishes its entrance.

+2.  **Cascading List Bar Entrance:** After the foundational elements are in place, there is a brief pause.
+Then, a series of five rounded horizontal list item containers animate in sequentially from top to bottom.
-    *   The vertical stack of action icons (like, comment, etc.) slides in from the right edge of the screen.
+    *   Each bar slides in swiftly from the right side of the screen.
+    *   The animation is staggered with a short delay between each bar, creating a smooth and satisfying cascading or "waterfall" effect.
+The motion has a distinct ease-out feel, slowing as it reaches its final position.

+3.  **Sequential Content Population:** Once all list bars have settled, their content populates in a final, detailed cascade that mirrors the entrance of the bars themselves.
+The animation proceeds from the top bar to the bottom bar.
+For each list item:
+    *   First, the circular icon placeholder on the left of the bar executes a snappy "pop-in" animation, rapidly scaling up from 0% to 100%.
+A checkmark icon inside it appears concurrently.
-    *   The text block placeholders (username, description) slide in from the left edge of the screen.
+    *   Immediately following the icon's appearance, the corresponding text placeholder slides into view from left to right, smoothly filling the rest of the bar.
-    *   This sequence of quick, crisp slide animations directs the eye around the interface in a natural reading pattern.

-5.  **Outro and Reset:** To conclude, the large light-colored panel on the left smoothly slides back out to the left, revealing the full dark background.
-The phone mockup remains stationary, now centered on the full-screen view, holding the final composition before the animation loops.
+    *   This two-step content reveal repeats for each list item down the line, maintaining a consistent, rhythmic pace and completing the template build.

 ---